Insights

 For most regions, screening rates have not returned to or exceeded the pre-pandemic levels of 2018-2019 and rates in all regions are generally lower among those living in under-resourced communities.

-Screening and education can save lives.
+Cervical cancer screening and education can save lives

 Improving access to screenings is essential to reducing the number of women diagnosed with cervical cancer.
 Cancer screening is covered at no cost to the individual under the Affordable Care Act.
 Equally important is expanding education about preventing cancer with proactive care.
 In a recent study, participants stated “lack of knowledge” was a common reason for not receiving timely screenings for cervical cancer.